-• Share.CompressData: A Boolean that, if set, indicates that the server supports compressed read/write messages for accessing this share.
+- Share.CompressData: A Boolean that, if set, indicates that the server supports compressed read/write messages for accessing this share. - Share.IsolatedTransport: A Boolean that, if set, indicates that the share on the server supports isolated transport.

 3.3.1.7 Per Transport Connection